Join Us

 Can I wire an emergency light/exit sign to a cord and plug so that it can be plugged into a wall outlet?

 Modification of any exit or emergency lights sold by The Exit Light Co., Inc. done by anyone other than The Exit Light Co., Inc. voids the warranty provided for said product.
-Code allows for a cord to be added but limits it's length to less than 36".
+Code allows for a cord to be added but limits it to less than 36".
 We can add a cord to many products, just ask.
 View our selection of Corded Exit Signs and Corded Emergency Lights and select the 3' Cord option.

 Questions about Exit Signs